Live World Tour

 Live World Tour was the fifth concert tour by American boy band, Big Time Rush.
-The tour was in support of Big Time Rush's third studio album 24/Seven released in 2013.
-The tour began on February 7, 2014 ((Grand Prairie Texas)) Ticketing pre-sales for the shows started on December 10, 2013.
+The tour was in support of Big Time Rush's third studio album 24/Seven, released in June 2013, and was the group's final tour during their original run before going on hiatus in the spring of 2014.
+The tour began on February 7, 2014 in Grand Prairie, Texas.
+Ticketing pre-sales for the shows started on December 10, 2013.